ioccc-src/winner/2020/ferguson2/README.md

 For more information see [recode.html][].

-BTW: If you need a reminder to go to the gym just do your Enigma ABCs and it should help you remember:
+**BTW**: If you need a reminder to go to the gym just do your Enigma ABCs and it should help you remember:

 ``` <!---sh-->